-We are now accepting applications for the 4th Annual Thayer School Career Trek to Silicon Valley and San Francisco.
+We are so excited for our 4th Annual Thayer School Career Trek to Silicon Valley and San Francisco!
 The Career Trek will consist of visits to eight organizations over a three day period.
 The purpose of each site visit is three fold: 1) to hear about the technologies being developed, 2) learn about potential job and internship opportunities, and 3) interact with engineers (mostly Thayer alumni).
-You will also have an opportunity to network with additional Dartmouth and Thayer alumni through evening programs.
+Participants will have opportunities to network with additional Dartmouth and Thayer alumni through evening programs.

 December 8 - 10, 2014

 Silicon Valley and San Francisco area.
 Schedule includes:

 The focus of the Career Trek is to expose students to engineering roles in a variety of organizations, ranging from start-ups to Fortune 500 companies, in a breadth of industries.
 The Trek is open to all Thayer School students and undergraduate Engineering Sciences majors.

 Hotel rooms (double occupancy), meals, and transportation to site visits will be provided.

 Your flight to and from San Francisco, transportation between the airport and hotel, and a $200 registration fee.

 Note: Limited financial assistance will be available based on need.
 If you will require financial assistance in order to participate, please indicate this on your application (now closed)

 Quotes from past student participants: